akosgarai/go_opengl_playground/pkg/mesh/README.md

 - **ebo** - The element buffer object identifier. the indicies are stored here.

 It's `Draw` function gets the Shader as input.
 It makes the uniform setup, buffer bindings, draws with triangles, and then cleans up.
 The `NewTexturedColoredMesh` function returns a textured colored mesh.

+## Textured material mesh

+It is a mesh extension for textured object where the object material also counts.
+Its parameter list is extended with the followings:

+- **Indicies** - In the Draw function the gl.DrawElements function is used, so that i have to maintain a buffer for the indicies.
+These are the values that i can pass to the buffer.
+- **Textures** - The textures that are used for covering the drew mesh.
+- **Material** - The material that is used for calculating the color of the mesh.
+- **ebo** - The element buffer object identifier. the indicies are stored here.

+Its `Draw` function gets the Shader as input.
+It makes the uniform setup, buffer bindings, draws with triangles, and then cleans up.
+The `NewTexturedMaterialMesh` function returns a textured material mesh.